It's Bullshit That Gays Can't Donate Blood in the UK

-So it came as a bit of a slap to learn about the MSM blood ban – a law banning men who have had sex with men from donating blood in the UK.
+So it came as a bit of a slap to learn about the MSM blood ban—a law banning men who have had sex with men from donating blood in the UK.

-The rationale is initially fairly straightforward: sexually active gay men are at a significantly higher risk of contracting blood-borne diseases like HIV, and although all blood is carefully screened before it is cleared for use, there is a three-week window where HIV may be undetectable.
+The rationale is fairly straightforward: sexually active gay men are at a significantly higher risk of contracting blood-borne diseases like HIV, and although all blood is carefully screened before it is cleared for use, there is a three-week window where HIV may be undetectable.
 As a result, until as recently as 2011, all men who have ever had sex with a man were banned from donating blood for life.
-The new law has reduced that time to 12 months, but a blanket ban is still retained, refusing to take account of criteria such as whether the man is in a long-term monogamous relationship, whether he uses protection or if he's recently been tested and cleared.
+The new law has reduced that time to 12 months, but a blanket ban is still retained, refusing to take account of criteria such as whether the man is in a long-term monogamous relationship, whether he uses protection, or if he's recently been tested and cleared.

 Consider for a moment the symbolism of this ban.
 That this is all phrased through the semantics of "pollution" and "blood" and then verified by science is not insignificant.
 Blood is a powerful metaphor, one that is embedded in our culture to mean affinity, love, attachment.
 Blood is the life-force, it is the substance of being, it is what connects us to our loved ones, it is what constitutes a family.

-Ideas of "pollution" and "cleanliness" have been used to the effect of marginalising individuals in almost all known societies.
+Ideas of "pollution" and "cleanliness" have been used to the effect of marginalizing individuals in almost all known societies.
 During menstruation, women in some cultures are still banished to marginal territories in order to prevent infecting the rest of the group.
-"Pollution" was the metaphor used to normalise the relegation of the lowest caste Burakumin to the most unpleasant and worst paid tasks in feudal Japan.
+"Pollution" was the metaphor used to normalize the relegation of the lowest caste Burakumin to the most unpleasant and worst paid tasks in feudal Japan.
 It's the same one used by the Nazis to persecute the Jews.

-Let's get one thing straight (no hetero): I had no intention of giving blood when I came across the MSM controversy, nor, being under 17, was I of an age where I could have done.
+Let's get one thing straight (no hetero): I had no intention of giving blood when I first came across the MSM controversy, nor, being under 17, was I of an age where I could have done.
 Moreover, I'm not sure I would do now, however easy that might be.